 Best Noise Cancelling: Marshall Mid ANC

 If you need to shut out distracting noise and concentrate on work, the Marshall Mid ANC is highly effective at minimizing outside noise.
-Its effective active noise cancelling system paired with also impressive passive noise cancelling provides a welcome relief from the distracting buzz of an office environment.
+Its effective active noise canceling system paired with also impressive passive noise-canceling provides a welcome relief from the distracting buzz of an office environment.
 This highly compact, durable on-ear headset offers top-notch build quality and possesses a highly attractive aesthetic that emphasizes Marshall’s long history in the music industry.
-Its prowess as a manufacturer of high end guitar amps is reflected in the superior audio quality this headset delivers.
+Its prowess as a manufacturer of high-end guitar amps is reflected in the superior audio quality this headset delivers.

-The Mid ANC also offers phenomenal battery life with 20 hours of playback time with active noise cancelling turned on and over 30 hours with it turned off.
-The headset folds up to be remarkably compact, and comes with an extremely attractive carrying case.
+The Mid ANC also offers phenomenal battery life with 20 hours of playback time with active noise canceling turned on and over 30 hours with it turned off.
+The headset folds up to be remarkably compact and comes with an extremely attractive carrying case.